 TOP LEFT Florat of Arthur Hen Adams and Afred Francis Hill, witer and composer of Hinemo OP RIGHT Programme over for Hinemoa, 1896.
-H LEVANCE THREULL LERARY.
-TO THE A CREAT SIDE OF FROST Manic historian John Manafold Thorszon tried to find an answer to the of why the correspons's results had continually expensed itself in the st nearly too, years before - but of the Buspons housels composer of his Thomson thought it sad that Hill had taken this training from the manda Leipzig as the final revelation of musical wistori.
-He bomanned Hill's impo-Vatorian mentimerality, but he colcide tital competing posons for Hilling so.
+H LEVANCE THEMOLIL LIBRARY.
+TO THE A OPERA 1880 OF FROST Manic historian John Manafeld Thorszon tried to find an answer to the of why the correspons's results had continually expensed itself in the st nearly too, years before - but of the Buspons housels composer of his Thomson thought it sad that Hill had taken this training from the manda Leipzig as the final revelation of musical wistori.
+He bomanned Hill's impo-Vatorian mentimerality, but he colcide titled competing posons for Hilling so.
 By contrast, Victor Peters in Christchurch was a New Zealand-born conductor will did pick up on changes happening overseas.
 The late Romantic style, still dominant and poor, up of contages respecting overdeals, in sets to technical, with all contained and contained and poor of contained and poor of contained and poor.
-With the Cheincharch, Harmonic Society, he tackled Scholeberg and other demanding composers with the creating and efforts contained and event of contained contained and event of contained The inemized conservation of the chemic work of the seem in the special $\nabla \Phi$.
-Clean Bordery is to the other bord to the services of an entermoty conductor, plus Manghus Barmen, because the cheir's commitme insidered and selecting cowers much Enternal, who has done to the Not Zubale from Biglind selecting cowers much Enternal, who has come to Not Zubale from Biglind selecting constraints, and the selecting particularly, considering the unabeneously, even border, represents only a particularly, considering the unabeneously, even border, represents only a particularly considering the sub-selection of the control of the particular control of the control of the A much more conservative musician who went along with the committee's music selection policy was appointed in 1917 and remained director for 30 years, foreight of a first Maston, known as Cellin, was a love exchangal and open conductor in the eldy and life word preferences were for opera maker than cheral music.
-He, like most of this predocument, had also come from Bugland.
-He had played violin preferenceshifty from the large of 31 and had been densy or onderent of the Leisters Expendency Christian.
+With the Cheincharch, Harmonic Society, he tackled Scholeberg and other demanding composers with the creating and efforts containing and poor of containing and the distinction of the marks under the sky dish's full list.
+Cartestanth audiences and the distinction of the marks under the sky dish's full list.
+Cartestanth audiences that containing to his content, and Parters seemed to the respection.
+Each processor, but the appearations of victors improvements in programmes of confident choice such as this work of search throughout the state of the containing and the content of the containing and the content of the content of The incurrence of conservations of the chemic band can be seen in the realistic A. Closed Roderly in 1 with, the chemic has the services of an entermody conductor, plan Manghan Rammer, because the cheir's commitme insidered an electricity converse much learner, as had not seen to New Zudache formed insidered specific control of the control of the A much more conservative musician who went along with the committee's music selection policy was appointed in 1917 and remained director for 30 years, foreight of a first Maston, known as Cellin, was a love exchangal and open conductor in the eldy and life word preferences were for opera maker than cheral music.
+He, like most of this predocumen, had also come from Bugland.
+He had played violin preferenceshifty from the large of 31 and had been densy or operator of the Leisters Expendency Christian.

-Finding Frances Hodgkins

-MARY KISLER When Frances Hodgkins first left New Zealand in 1901, location became key to her success as an artist.
+Finding Frances Hodgkins MARY KISLER When Frances Hodgkins first left New Zealand in 1901, location became key to her success as an artist.
 In this engaging book, featuring over 70 artworks, Mary Kisler follows in Hodgkins' footsteps through England, France, Italy, Morocco, Spain and Wales to discover the locations in which she pushed her exploration of modernism.
 MARY KISLER is the Senior Curator, Mackelvie Collection, International Art at Auckland Art Gallery Toi o Tāmaki.
 Mary earned her Master's degree in Art History and Italian at the University of Auckland in 1994.
-She has been a curator at the Auckland Art Gallery Toi o Tāmaki since 1998, caring for a collection that spans from circa 1150
+She has been a curator at the Auckland Art Gallery Toi o Tāmaki since 1998, caring for a collection that spans from circa 1150 to 1950.

-ISBN: 9780995102972

-Flexibind, 200 x 148mm.
+ISBN: 9780995102972 Flexibind, 200 x 148mm.
 432 pages. \$45

-'A charming, chatty and well-illustrated travelogue' MARK STOCKER, THE BURLINGTON LONGLISTED FOR THE 2020 OCKHAM NEW ZEALAND BOOK AWARDS
+'A charming, chatty and well-illustrated travelogue' MARK STOCKER.
+THE BURLINGTON LONGLISTED FOR THE 2020 OCKHAM NEW ZEALAND BOOK AWARDS